Equality of Linear and Symplectic Orbits: Decrease in injective stability for

 \section{{Decrease in injective stability for $\Sp(Q,\langle, \rangle)/\ETrans_{\Sp}(Q,\langle, \rangle)$}}

 Final goal of this section is to give an improvement for Basu-Rao (\cite{BR}, Theorem 2) estimate in the module case over finitely generated rings.
-For this purpose we state and prove a few preliminary results.
-While dealing with the results in the relative case w.r.t. an ideal $I$ of a ring $R$, we will always assume that over the local ring $R_\gm$, where $\gm$ is a maximal ideal, the alternating form $\langle, \rangle$ corresponds to the alternating matrix $\varphi_\gm$, where $\varphi_\gm \equiv \psi_n ~({\rm mod}~I)$.
+For this purpose we state and prove a few preliminary results. {\it While dealing with the results in the relative case w.r.t. an ideal $I$ of a ring $R$, we will always assume that over the local ring $R_\gm$, where $\gm$ is a maximal ideal, the alternating form $\langle, \rangle$ corresponds to the alternating matrix $\varphi_\gm$ (w.r.t. some basis), where $\varphi_\gm \equiv \psi_n ~({\rm mod}~I)$}.